felixduvallet/deep-time-reading/README.md

 The final model looks something like this:

-TODO: Add image of graph.
+![alt-text][tf_graph]

+[tf_graph]: https://raw.githubusercontent.com/felixduvallet/deep-time-reading/master/assets/tf_graph.png "Tensorflow graph"

-As you can see, the input is fed through several layers, then the final layer
+As you can see, the input (at the bottom) is fed through several layers, then the final layer
 diverges: one softmax classifier for hours and one for minutes.
-Note that both classifiers are using the same learned features.
+Note that both classifiers are using the same learned intermediate features.

 ### Learn!